about

 exhibitions & awards

-Lily’s piece Faint has been selected for showcase in the 2025 Artfields Competition and Festival, which takes place in Lake City, South Carolina from April 25th to May 3rd.
+• Lily’s piece Faint has been selected for showcase in the 2025 Artfields Competition and Festival, which took place in Lake City, South Carolina from April 25th to May 3rd.

 In the shop over 25 years apart.